chadlavi/recipes/drink/cocktails/dirty-shirley.md

 # Dirty Shirley

-It's a shirley temple, with vokda
+It's a shirley temple, with vodka

 ## Ingredients